bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

               token issued in a request.

 resources
-: OPTIONAL.
+: RECOMMENDED.
 A description of the rights
               associated with this access token, as defined in
               {{response-token-single}}.
 If included, this MUST reflect the rights associated with the issued access token.
 These rights MAY vary